Home

 The DBSA (Depression and Bipolar Support Alliance) have combined a self-check for Bipolar Type 2 in this neat summary of the bipolar disorder types.

-This is a serious mental and mood disorder that causes depressive and hypomanic episodes.
+This is a serious mental and mood disorder that causes depressive and hypomanic but not full hypomanic or depressive episodes.

-Medically it is defined as recurrent cycles of sudden hypomania and dysthymic episodes.
+Medically it is defined as recurrent cycles of both of these types of symptoms .

-This includes symptoms such as trouble making decisions, difficulty concentrating, guilt, low memory, self-criticism, pessimism, hopelessness, irritability, social withdrawal, fatigue and insomnia.
+This includes symptoms such as trouble making decisions, difficulty concentrating, guilt, memory impairment, self-criticism, pessimism, hopelessness, irritability, social withdrawal, fatigue and insomnia.

 Some people with this type of bipolar disorder are fully functioning and in some cases, hyper-productive.